abhilashkrishnan/berlin-framework/README.md

 # Berlin Framework
 Dependency Injection, IoC and MVC Framework for the web.

+##Latest News

+> Version 1.0 release is around the corner

+> Working on improved and faster performance upgrade on Dependency Injection and Inversion of Control (IoC)

 #Why another framework?

 Berlin Framework aims to be a `superheroic and innovative polygot web framework` with support for `Java, Scala, JavaScript, PHP, Python, Ruby and Groovy`.
 What it means is that you will be able to write complete web applications in any or all of those programming languages using Berlin Framework.